amirfrolov/Fast-Formatter/README.md

 ## run

-You can just download the repository and run `main.py`.
+Just download the repository and run `main.py`.